There are many measures you can take to protect yourself from skin cancer.

 After the lab biopsy confirmed that John had basal cell carcinoma and that the entire lesion had been removed, his dermatologist asked him to return in 6 months.

-Surgical removal is the common approach for skin cancer, and it is most often handled on an outpatient basis by a dermatologist or a surgeon.
-But larger lesions or those found to be melanoma may require additional treatment.
-Melanoma, for example, may be treated with chemotherapy, other drug therapies, or radiation therapy .
+Surgical removal is the common approach for skin cancer.
+It is most often handled on an outpatient basis by a dermatologist or a surgeon.
+However, larger lesions or those found to be melanoma may require additional treatment.
+Melanoma, for example, may be treated with chemotherapy, other drug therapies, or radiation therapy.

 Skin cancers around particularly sensitive structures—the fold of the nose, the eyelid, the corner of the mouth, and the lining of the ear—can lead to a poor cosmetic outcome if removed by surgery.
-Radiation therapy, in experienced hands, can be as successful as surgery in preventing the tumor from returning while sparing the removal of tissue and the scarring that occurs.
+Radiation therapy can be as successful as surgery in preventing the tumor from returning while sparing the removal of tissue and the scarring that occurs.

 Although skin cancer is rarely fatal, even the nonfatal forms can result in pain and scarring.
 They also often occur on the face, the last place on the body you want to have a large—or even small—area of skin removed.
 That is why it is so important to practice preventive measures.